Key takeaways

 Commercial real estate lending activity is on the rise.

-The CBRE Lending Momentum Index, which tracks the pace of CBRE-originated commercial loan closings in the U.S., surged in Q1 2025.
-It jumped 13% quarter-over-quarter and 90% year-over-year, driven by higher financing volumes and robust activity from banks.
+The CBRE Lending Momentum Index, which tracks the pace of CBRE-originated commercial loan closings in the U.S., rose 112% year-over-year in Q3 2025.
+This marks the highest lending activity since 2018 and indicates increased closings and broader financing options.

 How commercial real estate interest rates are shaping lending dynamics

 As a result, interest rate uncertainty has calmed, leading to more borrowing and refinancing activity.
-Meanwhile, an uptick in investor demand for CRE debt has helped compress cap rates and boost property values.
-In fact, CRE values have been steadily rising since the start of 2024.
+Meanwhile, an uptick in investor demand for CRE debt has helped stabilize cap rates and property values.
+In fact, data from H2 2025 indicates that CRE values are rising.

 Rise of non-bank lending and private debt